utshomax/postman-docs/src/pages/docs/integrations/available-integrations/azure-devops.md

 Postman enables you to sync your Postman APIs to Microsoft Azure DevOps, an open-source Git repository manager, with the Postman to Azure DevOps integration.

-Setting up an Azure DevOps integration requires you to authenticate with Azure Devops and configure how you would like to back up your collections.

 ## API sync with Azure DevOps

-Postman 9.0 introduced the ability to connect a Git repository to an API.
-Instead of using an integration, you can directly connect an Azure DevOps repo to an API in the API Builder.
-This provides two-way sync of schemas and associated collections, plus adds features for syncing branches and release tags between Postman and your repo.
-For more information on the repo sync feature, see [Versioning APIs](/docs/designing-and-developing-your-api/versioning-an-api/).
+With Postman v10, you can connect an Azure DevOps repository to an API in the API Builder.
+Once connected, you can sync your API's definition and associated collections between Postman and Azure DevOps.
+You can switch branches, pull changes from the repository, and push changes to the repository, all from within Postman.
+To learn more about syncing your API with Azure DevOps, see [Versioning APIs](/docs/designing-and-developing-your-api/versioning-an-api/).